ubcbraincircuits/whitepaper/source/alder_compute_canada/loading_software.rst

 Working with Modules
 --------------------

-On Alder and Compute Canada Systems, a list of all available modules can be obtained by running:
+On Compute Canada Systems, a list of all available modules can be obtained by running:

 .. code-block:: bash